The Lion King (video game): Development

-The sprites and backgrounds were drawn by Disney animators at Walt Disney Feature Animation, and the music was adapted from songs and orchestrations in the film soundtrack.
-Game designer Louis Castle revealed that two levels, Hakuna Matata and Be Prepared, were adapted from scenes that were scrapped from the final movie.
+The sprites and backgrounds were drawn by Disney animators at Walt Disney Feature Animation, and the music was adapted from songs and orchestrations in the film's soundtrack.
+Game designer Louis Castle revealed that two levels, Hakuna Matata and Be Prepared, were adapted from scenes which were cut from the final movie.
+The game's development started in January 1994 and finished in July.
+Near the end of development, the monkey puzzle in the second level, "Can't Wait to be King", was expanded and made more difficult to meet Disney's playtime criteria to fight game rentals, as time constraints made it impossible to add more levels.

 An Amiga 1200 version was developed with assembly language in two months by Dave Semmons, who was willing to take on the conversion if he received the Genesis source code.
 He had assumed the game to be programmed in 68000 assembly, and the Amiga and Genesis share the same Motorola CPU family, but he found it had been written in C, a language he was unfamiliar with.

-Westwood Studios developed the game for SNES, Genesis, and Amiga.
+Westwood Studios developed the game for SNES and Genesis.
 Other conversions were outsourced to different studios.
-East Point Software ported it to MS-DOS, adding enhanced music and sound effects.
+East Point Software ported it to MS-DOS, adding enhanced sound effects and music.
 The Sega Master System and Game Gear versions were developed by Syrox Developments, and the NES and Game Boy versions were developed by Dark Technologies.
+The 1995 European NES version was that console's last official release in all regions.

 The game had a marketing budget of $8 million from a total budget of $20 million.